fernandodelperal/casasdeconvivencias/wp-content/plugins/woocommerce-pay-for-payment/README.txt

 == Description ==

 Add individual charges for each payment method as a flat rate and/or as a percentage of the cart total.
 The plugin first calculates the percentage rate and then adds the fixed rate on top.

+**Current version is not compatible with WooCommerce Block Checkou** which is default since WC 8.3 please use shortcode for checkout instead.
+[How to guide](https://kybernaut.cz/en/clanky/how-to-revert-woocommerce-block-checkout-to-the-old-checkou-page/).
+I'm working on a new version compatible with block checkout and React settings.

 You can use **placeholders** in the payment item title: